AparokshaUI/Localized/README.md

   </a>
 </p>

-_Localized_ provides a macro for localizing cross-platform Swift code.
+_Localized_ provides a Swift package plugin for localizing cross-platform Swift code.

 Use YML syntax for defining available phrases: